 - Visa Infinite Privilege credit cards provide 8 major perks and benefits, including airport lounge access, exclusive event tickets, and complimentary luxury hotel upgrades.

-- You’ll need at least $150,000 of personal income (or $200,000 of household income) and a solid credit score to qualify for a Visa Infinite Privilege credit card.
+- You’ll need at least $150,000 of personal income (or $200,000 of household income) and a solid credit score to qualify for a Visa Infinite Privilege credit card in Canada.

 - The best Visa Infinite Privilege credit card is the RBC Avion Visa Infinite Privilege.